What You Do and Don't Need to Have in Your RV

 Dollies are awkward to use and trailers can be quite costly.

-Each type has its own pros and cons, so it is up to a new RV owner to decide whether he wants to tow, how much he wants to spend and what type of equipment he wants to buy.
+Each type has its own pros and cons, so it is up to an RV owner to decide whether he wants to tow, how much he wants to spend and what type of equipment he wants to buy.

 Travelers can choose not to take a car with them, but will quickly learn that doing so severely limits mobility.